Online Bachelor of Science in Criminal Justice

-Get ready to expand your knowledge of the criminal justice process with a Bachelor of Science in Criminal Justice, with a concentration in Criminal Justice Administration, from Strayer.
+Get ready to expand your knowledge of the criminal justice process with a Bachelor of Science in Criminal Justice, Criminal Justice Administration concentration from Strayer.
 Learn how law enforcement, corrections, juvenile justice and courts work to support our communities and bring criminals to justice.

 - Program details